What We Learned on Our First 7 Flights with Our Twins

 - VERY relaxed.
 My kids can’t nap on the plane.
 It drives me KIND of crazy, but I just have to let it ok.
 They are usually fine/happy, but I get caught up in how tired I think they are.
 Don’t do that 🙂

 - Ready to sing .. a lot.
+Singing makes babies happy, and you are going to want to make them HAPPY.
 Maybe bring a playlist you can sing along to, or a book of nursery rhymes to remind yourself.

 - Totally disinterested, even OBLIVIOUS to what others on the plane are thinking.
 See the story above.
 Who cares if people are mad because your babies are crying!
 Sometimes babies cry.
 That’s just the way it is.

 - Confident.
-I am a good mom.
+Try this mantra: I am a good mom.
 I can handle this even if it’s hard.

-- They may want to listen to you sing and talk to them or they may want to rattle a toy.
+- Open-minded.
+They may want to listen to you sing and talk to them or they may want to rattle a toy.
 They may not be able to nap regularly, and that’s totally ok.
-Flight attendants are typically pretty understanding and will allow you to walk up and down the aisles if you need to.
+Flight attendants are typically pretty understanding.
+They will often allow you to walk up and down the aisles if you need to.

 So, yes our first flight with infants twins was hard.
 And maybe yours will be too, but TONS of infants are great flyers.
 And, no matter what, it’s just a few hours.
-As a twin parent, you can CERTAINLY handle a few hours of difficult travel, especially because, at the end of your flight, you’ll get to start your wonderful vacation!
+As a twin parent, you can CERTAINLY handle a few hours of difficult travel.
+And, at the end of your flight, you’ll get to start your wonderful vacation!